AalianKhan/mushroom-strategy/README.md

 1. Install HACS if you don't have it already.
 2. Open HACS in Home Assistant.
 3. Go to the "Frontend" section.
-4. Click on the 3 dots on top right and custom repository.
-5. Add `https://github.com/AalianKhan/mushroom-strategy` with category `Lovelace`.
+4. Click button with "+" icon
-6. Search for "Mushroom dashboard strategy" and install.
+6. Search for "Mushroom dashboard" and install.

 ### Manual